Image description

 • Who can refer to Head to Health services?

-Anyone can refer to Head to Health.
+Anyone can refer to Medicare Mental Health or Head to Health clinics.
 Support/services are accessible to everyone, at no cost.
-A Medicare card, ID or Mental Health Care Plan is not required.
+ID or a Mental Health Care Plan is not required.

-The team at Head to Health intake are clinicians who use the Initial Assessment Referral Decision Support Tool (IAR-DST) to make an assessment and refer people into the appropriate type of service, with their consent.
+The intake team are clinicians who use the Initial Assessment Referral Decision Support Tool (IAR-DST) to make an assessment and refer people into the appropriate type of service, with their consent.

 • How to refer to Head to Health services

-Anyone can call Head to Health central intake on ph: 1800 595 212, Monday to Friday, 8.30 am-5 pm.
+Anyone can call Medicare Mental Health on ph: 1800 595 212, Monday to Friday, 8.30 am-5 pm (excluding public holidays).
+When you call the phone line you will be asked to add your postcode.
+This will link you to the intake team in your catchment.
 There is no after-hours or emergency mental health advice or support.
 In case of emergency, call 000.

 Resources